Sarah E. Reisman

-Sarah Elizabeth Reisman is a Chemistry Professor at the California Institute of Technology.
+Sarah Elizabeth Reisman is the Bren Professor of Chemistry and the Chair of Division of Chemistry and Chemical Engineering at California Institute of Technology.
 She received the (2013) Arthur C. Cope Scholar Award and the (2014) Tetrahedron Young Investigator Award for Organic Synthesis.
-Her research focuses on the total synthesis of complex natural products.
+Her research focuses on the total synthesis of complex natural products and data-driven developments of asymmetric catalysis.

 Early career and education

 Undergraduate Studies

-Reisman received a B.A. in Chemistry from Connecticut College in 2001, conducting research in the lab of Prof. Timo V. Ovaska on the synthesis of tetracyclic terpenoid natural products, including phorbol.
+Reisman received a B.A. in chemistry from Connecticut College in 2001, conducting research in the lab of Prof. Timo V. Ovaska on the synthesis of tetracyclic terpenoid natural products, including phorbol.

 Graduate Studies

 Reisman obtained her Ph.D. from Yale University in 2006, working with John L. Wood on the total synthesis of (±)-welwitindolinone A isonitrile.
-Reisman's work included methodological developments towards a generalized skeleton, using nitrone cyclization and oxindole formation as linchpin transforms.
+Reisman's work included methodological developments towards a generalized skeleton, using a chlorine-induced semi-pinacol rearrangement and base-mediated oxindole formation as linchpin transforms.

 Postdoctoral Studies

-Reisman was an NIH Postdoctoral Fellow in the lab of Eric N. Jacobsen at Harvard University and worked with then-graduate student Abigail Doyle to develop an enantioselective substitution of silyl ketenes onto an alkoxy chloride via an oxocarbenium ion, using a novel thiourea organocatalyst.
+Reisman was an NIH Postdoctoral Fellow in the lab of Eric N. Jacobsen at Harvard University and worked with then-graduate student Abigail Doyle to develop an enantioselective substitution of silyl ketenes onto an alkoxy chloride via an oxocarbenium ion using a novel thiourea organocatalyst.

 Research

-Reisman began her independent career as an assistant professor at Caltech in 2008 and was promoted to full Professor in 2014.
+Reisman began her independent career as an assistant professor at Caltech in 2008 and was promoted to full professor in 2014.

 The Reisman lab focuses on the synthesis of complex natural products and development of new chemical reactions, and the interplay between those two fields.